 1970s Square Brass & Glass Wall Lamp

-Materials: Brass, some metal parts.
-Crystal brown/amber clear hand blown bubble glass (pulegoso) with rounded corners.
+Materials: Square brass wall mount.
+Some metal parts.
+Square crystal brown/amber clear hand blown bubble glass (pulegoso) with rounded corners.
 Square brass inlay plate with rounded corners.
 Porcelain socket.

 Height: 7,8 cm / 3.07”

 Width: 15 x 15 cm / 5.90 x 5.90”